Counseling Part-Time Pool

 - The cover letter of must include the following: A) the date, your name, and the position and locations for which you are applying, B) address your sensitivity to and understanding of the diverse academic, social, economic, cultural, disability, and ethnic backgrounds of community college students, and C) provide the screening committee with an understanding of how you will contribute as a fully participating member of the VCCCD community.

-(recommended, not required)
+4. Letters of recommendation (recommended, not required)

 - If you choose to submit letters of recommendation, they should be uploaded with your application materials.
 We will not accept confidential letters of recommendation.

 - See the section titled “Equivalency” under the minimum qualifications above.

 - Transcripts must show the degree title and the date the degree was conferred, or the degree will not be considered for the purpose of determining if you meet minimum qualifications.
 Copies of diplomas will not be accepted in lieu of transcripts.
 If the qualifying degree has yet to be conferred and you expect to have the degree before you begin employment, you must submit transcripts that state the title of the degree you are working toward obtaining and indicate the anticipated completion date in your response to the associated supplemental question provided during the application process.
 An official copy of your transcripts will be required upon being hired.
 Instructors will not be allowed to start working until official transcripts have been received.